What are modal auxiliary verbs?

 It must have been a difficult decision

-They should have invited her to their wedding
+They should have invited her to their

 Patterns, Functions and Examples